aitva/dotfiles/README.md

 # dotfiles

 This repo contains my dotfiles.
-I use it to share my config with all my computers.
+I use it to share configs between my computers.
 I have created the repo using the advice at: https://news.ycombinator.com/item?id=11071754

 ## Initialization

-The following command are use to create a new repo:
+The following commands are used to create a new repo:

 ```bash
 git init --bare $HOME/.myconf